Exclusive: Goldman to begin fresh round of job cuts

 "I think the industry will migrate to higher returns because they will have to," Schwartz said, adding that it might be "a question of excess capacity coming out of the industry over a period of time."

 HIGH PROFILE EXITS

-Former Goldman CFO David Viniar, who retired at the end of January, has said that the departures are a natural progression of senior executives leaving to make way for more junior employees to move up the ranks, though they have also helped the bank cut compensation costs.
+Former Goldman CFO David Viniar, who retired at the end of January, has said that, many of the executives leaving had been with Goldman for an atypically long time because of the crisis and its aftermath, and were ready to move on.
+But such departures have also helped the bank cut compensation costs.

 Last year, Goldman's paid out 37.9 percent of its revenue to employees, down from 42.4 percent the previous year.
 The lower compensation ratio was cheered by investors and analysts, who had been questioning the bank about cost-cutting for some time.